X-Alleroi/Password-Protected-Website/README.md

    ```
    Replace `"path/to/index.html"` with the actual path to your `index.html` file.

-2. Start the HTTP server by running the `main.py` script:
+2. Start the HTTP server by running the `main.py` script:Fcf
    ```bash
    python main.py
    ```